 Mine is a Story of Healing & Growth — Just Like Yours.

 After my first company failed, I fell into a deep depression.
-I simply didn’t know how to respond to that moment and despite still having so much love, success and remaining opportunities around me – I nearly ended my own life at 26.
+I simply didn’t know how to respond to my challenges and despite still having so much love, success and remaining opportunities around me – I nearly ended my own life at 26.

-Fortunately, in my rock bottom I also found my life’s purpose: helping others like me transform their lives in a similar way that I did — only more on purpose.
+Fortunately, I was able to learn what I was supposed to in my rock bottom.
+Not only that, I was also fortunate enough to learn from some amazing people and eventually find my own life’s purpose as well: helping others like me transform their lives in a similar way that I did — only more on purpose.

 I Was 9 When I Learned that I was Adopted.

-After being born to a 17 year-old girl who decided it was best if someone else raised me, I was legally relinquished to an agency that processed my adoption to a lawyer and his wife in East Texas.
+After being born to a 17 year-old girl who made the incredibly painful decision for someone else to raise me — I was legally relinquished and adopted by a lawyer and his wife in East Texas.

-Even after getting the obviously-traumatic news that I was, in fact, not biologically related to anyone I’d ever thought of as my family, very little actually changed for me.
-Family is family is family and, despite many painful moments along the way, that truth couldn’t have been more true for me and my childhood.
+Even after getting the news that I was, in fact, not biologically related to anyone I’d ever thought of as my family — very little actually changed.
+Family is family is family and, despite many painful moments along the way — that truth couldn’t have been more true for me and my life.

-A few years later, however, whenever my Mom died of cancer - my life set me on a journey that took me places that I never could’ve imagined.
+A few years later, however, my Mom died of cancer — and life set me on a journey that took me places that I never could’ve imagined.

 Scott Mcelroy-my-story

-I was 15 when my Mom died — at 16 I left home for good.
+I was 15 when my Mom passed away — and 16 when I left home for good.

 And in many ways, that’s when my life truly began.

-For reasons that are easy to understand and accept today, my Father struggled mightily with the loss of my Mother.
-In my view, he was simply as overwhelmed as could be with the new reality of raising two adopted sons on his own and thus, what he had to give me at that time was genuinely very minimal.
+For reasons that are much easier to accept and understand today, my Father struggled mightily with the loss of my Mother.
+In my view, he was simply as overwhelmed as could be with the new reality of raising two adopted sons on his own — and thus, what he had to give us / me at that time was genuinely very minimal.

-So much so that I left home for good about a year later and moved in with my best friend at the time.
-After a semester or so with Matt and Margie and Max and Mark and Don and Loretta, I moved in with my girlfriend at the time, shown right with my Mom, whose family was courageous and committed enough to take me in.
+So much so that I left home about a year later and moved in with my best friend.
+After a semester or so with Matt and Margie and Max and Mark and Don and Loretta, I moved in with my girlfriend, shown right with my Mom, whose family was courageous and committed enough to take me in for good.

-I no longer had a stable home, nor a “real family,” I thought - but I did have a duffle bag full of clothes and a long list of people who loved me apparently - even if I wasn’t really able to actually see that or not.
+I no longer had a stable home — nor a “real family,” I thought — but I did have a duffle bag full of clothes and a long list of people who loved me apparently.
+Even if I wasn’t really able to actually see that at the time.

 Two young women and a teenage boy inside a home, with large windows showing greenery outside.
 One woman is resting in bed, the other is sitting beside her, and the boy is leaning on the bed's headrest.